RickCogley/octopress-all/source/_posts/2008-09-30-mail-app-downloading-attachments-or-not.markdown

 Next, shut down Mail.app, to get it to release the folder we'll now work on.
 Then bring up a Terminal, `cd` into the appropriate IMAP folder and confirm and delete the contents using the `rm` command (again, this assumes you have the mail up on the server already):

-{% codeblock Delete Inbox in Preparation for Re-Download lang:bash %}
+{% codeblock Delete Inbox in Preparation for Re-Download lang:console %}
 [user@system]$ cd ~/Library/Mail/
 [user@system]$ ls -la
 [user@system]$ cd IMAP-myaccount@mailhost.mydomain.com